Recommendations of AN APPRECIATION

 A piece about the shared experience of art and it's effect on us is told in a unique way by making the audience part of the art being created and seeing that appreciation from two sides of the coin.
 What an ingenious concept and execution.
 Bravo Steve.

-• Nick Malakhow: An Appreciation
+• Nick Malakhow: AN APPRECIATION

 A simple and effective piece that uses both the actors onstage and the magic of live theater and being in the same room with others to convey the poignant universality of human connection.
 This piece certainly feels especially loaded as we're stripped of our ability to exist in space in large groups at the moment, and it would be a refreshing and cathartic piece to perform in person once such things occur on a wide scale again.